rossdrew/REST-Endpoint-Simulator/README.md

 urls = ('/Test', 'Test.test')
 ```

-Add (as in webpy) a class and add a method with the name of the method type of the expected request, e.g. 'GET' and specify behaviour.
+Add (as in webpy) a class and add a method with the name of the method type of the expected request, e.g. _GET_ and specify behaviour.

 ```python
 class test: